isw-kudos/kudos-docs/docs/boards/kubernetes.md

 ### Update Config file

-Open the file at ansible/roles/boards-docker/files/boards.yaml and upate the values as below.
+Open the file at boards_docker_ansible/roles/docker-boards/files/boards.yaml and update the values as below.

 | Key                                       | Description                                                                           |
 | ----------------------------------------- | ------------------------------------------------------------------------------------- |